Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Results and discussion

-The one-to-one relationship between this low frequency and low wavenumber range of $p_w$, and the energy-carrying large-scale velocity fluctuations, is assessed by via the premultiplied spectrograms of the $u$-fluctuations in Fig.~\ref{fig5}(c) ($f{\phi}^+_{uu}$) and Fig.~\ref{fig5}(d) (${k_x}{\phi}^+_{uu}$) obtained from the present hotwire experiments.
-Note here that the streamwise wavenumber $u$-spectra are obtained by imposing Taylor's hypothesis, with a $y$-dependent mean velocity ($\overline{U}$($y$)), \emph{i.e.}, $k_x = 2\pi f /\overline{U}(y/\delta)$.
-Two isocontours of the $u$-spectrogram are plotted for the three $Re_{\tau}$ cases at which hotwire profile measurement were conducted synchronously with $p_w$ (Table~\ref{tab1}).
+The close correspondence between this low frequency and low wavenumber range of $p_w$, and the energy-carrying large-scale velocity fluctuations, is assessed via the premultiplied spectrograms of the $u$-fluctuations in Fig.~\ref{fig7}(c) ($f{\phi}^+_{uu}$) and Fig.~\ref{fig7}(d) (${k_x}{\phi}^+_{uu}$) obtained from the present hotwire experiments.
+Note here that the streamwise wavenumber $u$-spectra are obtained by imposing Taylor's hypothesis, with a $y$-dependent mean velocity ($\overline{U}$($y$)), \emph{i.e.}, $k_x = 2\pi f /\overline{U}(y/\delta)$. \citet{deshpande2023} have already demonstrated this to be a reasonably accurate assumption for estimating the streamwise velocity spectra in the logarithmic region of canonical boundary layers.
+Figure ~\ref{fig7}(d) depicts two isocontours of the $u$-spectrogram for the three $Re_{\tau}$ cases at which hotwire profile measurements were conducted synchronously with $p_w$ (Table~\ref{tab1}).
 The isocontours collectively indicate a clear $Re_{\tau}$-growth of the $u$-energy in the large-scale range ($f{\delta}/{U_{\infty}}$ $<$ 1 and ${k_x}{\delta}$ $<$ 10), which is also accurately resolved in the measured $p_w$-spectrum.
-By contrast, the relatively small-scale range is known to be $Re_{\tau}$-invariant when scaled in viscous units \citep{hutchins2009hot,marusic2010}).
-Thus, Figures~\ref{fig5}(c,d) bring out the uniqueness of the present $Re_{\tau}$ range considered: the lower end ($\sim$ 1400) exhibits a relatively minor contribution of large-scale motions, while the higher end ($\sim$ 5200) includes a substantial large-scale contribution relative to the small-scale activity \citep{marusic2010}.
+By contrast, the relatively small-scale range is known to be $Re_{\tau}$-invariant when scaled in viscous units \citep{hutchins2009hot,marusic2010,baars2020,gustenyov2025}).
+Thus, Figures~\ref{fig7}(c,d) bring out the uniqueness of the present $Re_{\tau}$ range considered: the lower end ($\sim$ 1400) exhibits a relatively minor contribution of large-scale motions, while the higher end ($\sim$ 5200) includes a substantial large-scale contribution relative to the small-scale activity \citep{marusic2010}.
 These trends are expected to be reflected in the $p_w$--$u$ correlations, as discussed in \S\,\ref{results3}.